 - The dosimeter can be reset, usually after taking a reading for record purposes, and thereby re-used multiple times.

 - EPDs can measure a wide radiation dose range from routine (μSv) levels to emergency levels (hundreds mSv or units of Sieverts) with high precision.

 - EPDs are generally the most expensive dosimeters.

-- EPDs are used to measure and record radiation exposure due to gamma rays, X-rays, sometimes beta particles.
+- EPDs measure and record radiation exposure due to gamma rays, X-rays, and sometimes beta particles.
 For neutrons, TLDs are more capable.

 Radiation Dose Measuring and Monitoring

 In previous chapters, we described the equivalent dose and the effective dose.
 But these doses are not directly measurable.
 For this purpose, the ICRP has introduced and defined a set of operational quantities that can be measured and intended to provide a reasonable estimate for the protection quantities.
 These quantities aim to provide a conservative estimate for the value of the protection quantities related to an exposure avoiding both underestimation and too much overestimation.